mapsync/stanford-advisory/src/pages/blog/2019-09-09-construction-areas.md

 date: 2019-09-09T15:55:28.366Z
 description: • Water line system upgrade project - construction areas listed below
 ---
-Current Construction Areas:
+# Current Construction Areas:

-As of 9/9/19, crews are currently working on upgrading water lines on Somerset Street, Lee Drive, and east main/78 this week.
+* As of 9/16/19 Construction crews are beginning work on Indian Trails.

-Once construction crews are finished with Lee Drive, they will be proceeding to the Indian Trails area.

 Please slow down and be cautious in these areas.